 4 April – 3 May 2020

 Due to the cancellation of zürich moves!
-2020 and the current restrictions on manifestations deriving from the covid-19 pandemic, this project is no longer taking in its original form.
-Stay tuned for more information about its rebirth online!
+2020 and the current restrictions on manifestations deriving from the covid-19 pandemic, this project is no longer taking place in its original form.
+Stay tuned for more information about its rebirth!

 The inter:archive is a temporary and «particip-active» library on intersectionality.
 It gathers relevant texts, poems, essays, academic papers, artists publications and video documentations in various forms and languages to address intersectionality from a critical, socio-political and theoretical perspective.
 The inter:archive challenges the standard library constellation by creating an immersive, experimental and interactive environment.
 On Saturday afternoon, the invited artists will present performances and readings in order to activate the archive in flux and unravel the limits of knowledge.
 In doing so, the archive becomes an inclusive, non-hierarchical platform of learning and unlearning.

 Artist Paloma Ayala and curator Adriana Dominguez will contribute to the archive with their project MEXA!
 The female takeover, that collects feminist thoughts from Latin America through Mexico’s independent publishing scene, with a book exhibition and a workshop.
 Josephine Baan will collaborate with Amos Cappuccio in a sonic performance, using the voice and the body to trace narrative gaps, collective unutterance, and insistent resurgence in an age characterised by loss.
 Referring to Black feminist and decolonial discourse, Tina Reden will explores notions of rhythms, polyphony or cacophony as a way to listen to multiplicity and undo the modern notion of a singular narrative.
 Lastly, artist and writer Romy Rüegger will perform a reading of her writings drawing on anti-racist and intersectional politics of language and memory.